 Where: Town Point Park, Norfolk, Virginia

 Why: This coastal town may be known for its naval base, but it is quickly making a name for itself in culinary circles as a world-class eating city.
 Its large port means the catch of the day is sure to be fresh.
-The HarborFEAST on June 8th from 6-9 p.m. includes unlimited local seafood provided by the Virginia Seafood Council, paired with beer and wine and is free this year.
-Plan on staying for the entire weekend, as the 35th Annual Harborfest will keep non-stop fun and Southern hospitality coming your way through Sunday, June 12.
+Plan on staying for the entire weekend, as the 38th Annual Harborfest will keep non-stop fun and Southern hospitality coming your way through Sunday, June 8.
 Fantastic food, 130 hours of live entertainment, tall ships, Virginia wine samplings, and fireworks make this outdoor dock party unforgettable.
 Norfolk makes a great car-free getaway, as you can walk to most destinations, or hop on NET, the free electric trolley system.
 Pick a downtown hotel, convenient to Town Point Park and nearly all the town’s attractions.
 The Norfolk Waterside Marriott enjoys a great location, indoor pool, and Shula’s 347, a steakhouse and bar that offers an exotic martini menu.